-IGOV 302 - APPLIED RENEWING CEREMONIAL LIFE (3 CREDITS)
+IGOV 302: APPLIED CEREMONIAL RENEWAL (3 CREDITS)

 This course will continue the experiential learning achieved through the introductory course, which includes a land-based field trip to Jasper National Park.
 This advanced course affirms connection to the land and elements of creation through wisdom keepers' teachings.
 Students will learn about traditional cultural ceremonies and lodges, which have historically influenced Indigenous perspectives, worldviews, leadership, and governance.

-Pre-requisite: IGOV 301
+Prerequisites: IGOV 301

-IGOV 303 - DECOLONIZING LEADERSHIP IN INDIGENOUS GOVERNANCE (3 CREDITS)
+IGOV 303: DECOLONIZING LEADERSHIP IN INDIGENOUS GOVERNANCE (3 CREDITS)